nyasu3w/m5n88Q/README.md

 PC-8801 emulator[QUASI88] for M5Stack Core2 (WIP)

 This is a fork to support M5Stack Core2 with M5Unified from the original only for M5Stack FIRE.

+## Note
+- you might change the board setting in platformio.ini
+- NO SOUND supported
+- SLOW

 The original readme is following.

 --------